Phone 847-949-7069

 filler@godaddy.com

-Once an estimate has been approved, required replacement parts are ordered, the movement is removed from the case and completely disassembled.
-Some movements can consist of only several parts, however the more complicate the timepiece, the more parts there are.
-Some movements consist of over 100 pieces.
-The movement goes through a multi-step ultrasonic cleaning process.
-It is then reassembled, precisely lubricated with the proper lubricant for each specific function, timed, and tested for factory specific accuracy.
-Before the watch is closed, all of the necessary seals are replaced and the case is pressure tested.
-Most watch cases and bracelets can also be refinished or polished if desired.
+After an estimate has been approved, replacement parts, if required, are ordered, and the movement is taken out of the case and disassembled completely.
+Some movements are simple and comprise only a few parts, while others can consist of over 100 parts.
+The movement then undergoes a multi-step ultrasonic cleaning process.
+After cleaning, it is reassembled, lubricated with the appropriate lubricant for each specific function, timed, and tested for factory-specific accuracy.
+Before the watch is sealed, all necessary seals are replaced, and the case is pressure tested.
+If desired, most watch cases and bracelets can be refinished or polished.

-Partial Repairs: Sometimes a watch only needs a partial repair or service.
-Such repairs include the replacement of a stem, crown, push-button, gasket, or crystal.
-When partial repairs or services such as these are performed, there is NO WARRANTY on the movement.
+In some cases, only a partial repair or service is required.
+Such repairs may include the replacement of a stem, crown, push-button, gasket, or crystal.
+However, there is no warranty on the movement for partial repairs or services like these.

-The water-resistance of a watch is ensured by a system of seals such as the crystal, case back, and crown gaskets.
-Overtime, these gaskets begin to dry out and crack, and lose their ability to keep water out.
-It is recommended to have the water-resistance seals checked or replaced approximately every two years (for quartz watches, this is about as often as a battery replacement).
+A watch's ability to resist water is ensured by a set of seals present in various parts of the case, such as the crystal, case back, and crown gaskets.
+These seals tend to dry out and crack over time, which can result in them losing their ability to keep water out.
+Having the water-resistant seals checked or replaced approximately every two years is highly recommended.
+In the case of quartz watches, this is about as often as the battery needs to be replaced.

 Ratings: